What are hereditary and congenital conditions?

 Unlike Trupanion, some insurers do the following:

-Understanding the difference between hereditary and congenital conditions is essential for providing optimal care for your pet throughout their life.
+Understanding hereditary and congenital conditions is essential for selecting optimal insurance for your pet.
 While hereditary conditions are genetically inherited and may appear at any time, congenital conditions are present from birth and may have various causes.

 When selecting pet insurance, carefully review how providers handle these conditions.
 Trupanion covers both hereditary and congenital conditions, which means better protection, particularly for purebred animals with known genetic predispositions.